Tropical optimization problems with application to project scheduling with minimum makespan: Definitions, Notation and General Remarks

 Let $\mathbb{X}^{m\times n}$ be the set of matrices with $m$ rows and $n$ columns over $\mathbb{X}$.
-A matrix with all entries equal to $\mathbb{0}$ is the zero matrix denoted $\bm{0}$.
+A matrix with all entries equal to $\mathbb{0}$ is the zero matrix.
 If a matrix has no zero rows (columns), then it is called row-regular (column-regular).
-A matrix is regular if it is both row- and column-regular.

 Addition and multiplication of conforming matrices and scalar multiplication are defined by the standard rules with the scalar operations $\oplus$ and $\otimes$ used in place of the ordinary addition and multiplication.
-These operations are monotone with respect to the order relations defined component-wise.
+These matrix operations are monotone with respect to the order relations defined component-wise.
+As in the scalar case, we drop the sign $\otimes$ when representing the operations of matrix multiplication.

 For any matrix $\bm{A}\in\mathbb{X}^{m\times n}$, the transpose of $\bm{A}$ is the matrix $\bm{A}^{T}\in\mathbb{X}^{n\times m}$.

 Consider the set $\mathbb{X}^{n\times n}$ of square matrices of order $n$.
 A matrix with $\mathbb{1}$ on the diagonal and $\mathbb{0}$ elsewhere is the identity matrix denoted $\bm{I}$.